10 Illegal Immigration Myths Debunked

-Unfortunately, there are quite a few myths regarding illegal immigration and the President has been prone to frame the issue as a "crisis" or "invasion".
+[updated 11/12/20] Unfortunately, there are quite a few myths regarding illegal immigration and outgoing President Donald Trump spent his four years framing the issue as a "crisis" or "invasion".
 The fact that there are people living illegally in America is something which needs to be addressed, but it's not a crisis that requires draconian measures like Trump's "family separation, zero tolerance policy."
 In fact, the total number of illegal immigrants living in America has been declining for many years and American businesses that depend on immigrant labor are now scrambling to find replacements [see below].

 A brief history of US Immigration Policy: The first step in addressing any public policy issue is to get your arms around it by understanding the magnitude of the problem and dispelling myths by looking at the best possible research on the subject.
 That's what we will do here starting first with some history.

 Our history as a nation is a story of immigration.
 Europeans migrated here during the Colonial era to escape religious intolerance and for expanded economic opportunities.
 Our Immigration and citizenship laws have always been controversial, political, and more than a little bit racist.
 In 1790 Congress passed the Naturalization Act which allowed any "free white person, being of good character", and living in the United States for two years, to apply for citizenship.
 This meant that indigenous peoples, free African Americans, and slaves were excluded from citizenship, but, our borders were wide open to Europeans who came by the millions throughout the 19th and early 20th century.

 At first, most came from Northern and Western Europe, and between 1815 and 1865 one-third came from Ireland which experienced a famine in 1845.
 Between 1820 and 1930, almost 5 million Irish migrated to the United States, many settling in cities along the east coast.
 In the 19th century, the United States also welcomed about 5 million German immigrants.
 Many of them settled in the cities of the Midwest.